 Workforce expectations for employers have evolved faster than organizations have evolved.
 A significant element of this is that the workforce expects digitalization in the workplace to reflect the consumer digital experience they are so familiar with outside work.
-We perform daily essential functions from our smartphones, such as banking, socializing, sharing photos, shopping, etc.

 This consumer digital experience is what we’ve become accustomed to in our daily lives and has led to a harmonization of user expectations for technology.
 Quite reasonably, the workforce now expects a similar experience with the tools they use at work to manage their data, careers, performance, benefits, and collaboration with the speed, personalization, and interactivity they experience outside work.